SKindij/Asynchronous-Programming-JS/README.md

 ### <a name="promises"></a>📖 ES6 introduced Promises
+&emsp;Instead of executing function and waiting for it to finish before moving on to next one, **promises** allow you to execute function and move on to next one while first function is still running. **Promise** will then return result of function when it is done.

-&emsp;We can create promise, using Promise constructor that receives callback.
+&emsp;We can create promise, using Promise constructor (_takes single argument, which is function with two parameters: resolve and reject_) that receives callback.
+> ```javascript
+>  const promise = new Promise((resolve, reject) => {
+>    // do some asynchronous operation
+>      // when operation is done, call resolve function with result
+>      // if there is an error, call reject function with error
+>  });
+> ```

-> &emsp;*A Promise is an object that contains a status and a value.*
+> &emsp;*Promise is an object that contains status and value.*
 > > ```javascript
 > >   new Promise ( () => { console.log('something') } );
 > > ```